josdejong/mathjs/docs/reference/functions/simplify.md

       }
     ]

+String and object rules consist of a left and right pattern.
+The left is used to match against the expression and the right determines what matches are replaced with.
+The main difference between a pattern and a normal expression is that variables starting with the following characters are interpreted as wildcards:

+- 'n' - matches any Node
+- 'c' - matches any ConstantNode
+- 'v' - matches any Node that is not a ConstantNode

-The default list with rules is exposed on the function as `simplify.rules` and can be used as a basis to built a set of custom rules.
+The default list of rules is exposed on the function as `simplify.rules` and can be used as a basis to built a set of custom rules.

 For more details on the theory, see: